Hunt for the dog that won't come home

 The dog is a local celebrity alongside the island's legend of a wild puma, as locals report sightings and track his progress as he roams.

-Emma explained: "We have cameras, we have food stations, we cut up a t-shirt worn and scented by one of the shelter workers Drogo would know.
+Emma explained: "We have cameras, we have food stations, we cut up a T-shirt worn and scented by one of the shelter workers Drogo would know.

 "We put out scent items from female dogs in heat.
 We tried freshly barbecued sausages."